everydayhero/react-widgets/src/docs.md

 Object containing localised text.

 `minimumScore` (object)<br>
 Set the "fuzziness" of the search engine.
 A lower number will return more results.
-Default is set to minimumScore: `{ all: 0.15, other: 0.15 }`,
+Default is set to: `{ all: 0.15, other: 0.15 }`,

 `searchType` (string)<br>
 Optional string used to constrain search results to a given type.
 Set to either 'campaigns', 'charities', 'pages', or 'all'.
 Default is set to 'all'.